aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     Additionally, it should be noted that workloads in all the AWS accounts are fully protected using AWS Security Groups (stateful firewalls) wrapped around each and every instance comprising a workload.

-??? faq "Why do you NOT recommend using a VGW on the perimeter VPC?"
+??? faq "1.7.3.
+Why do you NOT recommend using a VGW on the perimeter VPC?"

     #### Why do you NOT recommend using a VGW on the perimeter VPC?

     The VGW solution was not designed to support an enterprise cloud environment – it was designed to provide single VPC connectivity.
 The VGW solution offers lower availability than other options as it relies on VPC route tables to steer traffic, which need to be updated using custom scripts in the event the failure of an appliance or availability zone.
 The VGW solution is typically harder to maintain and troubleshoot.
 The VGW solution has limited scalability, as the VGW only supports a single active connection and does not support BGP or ECMP (i.e. supports a maximum bandwidth of 1.25Gbps).
 Most customers providing enterprise cloud connectivity have switch away from this approach.
 This approach is highly discouraged.

-??? faq "Why do you NOT recommend connecting directly to the 3rd party firewall cluster in the perimeter account? (not GWLB, not NFW)"
+??? faq "1.7.4.
+Why do you NOT recommend connecting directly to the 3rd party firewall cluster in the perimeter account? (not GWLB, not NFW)"

     #### Why do you NOT recommend connecting directly to the 3rd party firewall cluster in the perimeter account? (not GWLB, not NFW)